Skip to main content

 Duration: Three weeks (June 23 – July 13)

-UCLA is known for its film programs; now, high school students can take advantage of their renowned education too.
+UCLA is renowned for its film programs; now, high school students can take advantage of them too.
 In this three-week intensive workshop, students will learn about the art of cinematic storytelling and will create their own film projects, working both independently and collaboratively.
 They will also observe lectures featuring guest speakers.

 19. USC Cinematic Arts Summer Program